QubitPi/management-blogs/docs/_posts/2021-03-29-janusgraph.md

 ```

 First, two property keys "name" and "age" are already defined.
 Next, a simple composite index on just the "name"
-property key is built.
+property key (also called "key-index") is built.
 JanusGraph will use this index to answer the following query:

 ```groovy
 g.V().has('name', 'hercules')